Siemens Venture: History

 In November 2017, a coalition of states with state-supported Amtrak routes ordered 137 Venture railcars through its contractor Sumitomo Corporation.
 The order included seven trainsets for California and 88 cars for Illinois, Michigan, and Missouri (Amtrak Midwest) as married pairs and single coaches.
 The Ventures were the coalition's second passenger railcar order; the first order of Next Generation Bi-Level Passenger Rail Cars was canceled after the prototype, built by Sumitomo's subcontractor, Nippon Sharyo, failed a buff strength test in August 2015.
 The first three Venture cars entered testing in February 2020.
 They were originally planned to enter revenue service in July 2020 but were delayed, not making their first run until February 1, 2022, on a Lincoln Service train.

 On December 12, 2018, Canada's national passenger rail service operator, Via Rail, announced that it was purchasing 32 Venture trainsets to replace the entire fleet used on its Québec City–Windsor Corridor.
 The first trainset was delivered for testing in 2021.
-They are expected to enter service in 2022–2024.
+They progressively entered service between 2022 and 2024.

 In August 2019, the state of Wisconsin used a Federal Railroad Administration grant to purchase six Venture coaches and three cab cars.
 The six coaches will be added to the Amtrak Midwest pool while the three cab cars will be used exclusively for Hiawatha trains.

 In April 2021, Amtrak announced that they would order 83 trainsets to replace the aging Amfleet I fleet and Metroliner cab cars.
 The contract was signed in July 2021 and includes 20 years of after-delivery service and support.
 On October 13, 2023, Siemens unveiled their Venture car prototype for the new Amtrak Airo equipment.

 Operators

-Most Siemens Venture cars (except those for Amtrak Midwest) are configured as semi-permanently coupled trainsets with open gangways between cars and standard couplers on the ends for connecting the trainset to locomotives or other railway equipment.
+Most Siemens Venture cars (except those for Amtrak Midwest) are configured as trainsets, semi-permanently coupled together with wide open gangways between cars and standard couplers on the ends for connecting the trainset to other railway equipment.